collab-project/videojs-record/README.md

-Configure the player using the video.js [options](https://github.com/videojs/video.js/blob/master/docs/guides/options.md), and enable the plugin by adding a `record` entry.
-For example:
+Configure the player using the video.js [options](https://github.com/videojs/video.js/blob/master/docs/guides/options.md), and enable the plugin by adding a `record` configuration to `plugins`.
+For
+example:

 ```javascript
 var player = videojs("myVideo",